Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Walt Disney World Resort Celebrates the 25th Anniversary of Disney's Animal Kingdom Theme Park

 At Disney’s Animal Kingdom, kids can learn about the world around them while observing hundreds of wild animals in their natural habitats.
-You can take a walk on the wild side at the Gorilla Falls Exploration Trail, Discovery Island Trails, and the Maharajah Jungle Trek or ride along on a guided tour of an African savanna on the Kilimanjaro Safaris (no height requirement).
+You can take a walk on the wild side at the Gorilla Falls Exploration Trail, the Discovery Island Trails, and the Maharajah Jungle Trek.
+For even more animals, hop in line for a guided tour of an African savanna on the Kilimanjaro Safaris, which has no height requirement.

-While you’re there, take the Wildlife Express Train to Rafiki’s Planet Watch where there’s a petting zoo, animal education area, and a daily art lesson with a Disney animation expert.
-Kids can even become Wilderness Explorers, just like Russell from the movie Up!
-Stop by the Wilderness Explorer Headquarters inside the park’s entrance and collect badges (and wilderness skills) as you explore the park.
+While at the park, take the Wildlife Express Train to Rafiki’s Planet Watch, where there’s a petting zoo, an animal education area, and a daily art lesson with a Disney animation expert.
+Kids can even become Wilderness Explorers, just like Russell from the movie Up.
+Stop by the Wilderness Explorer Headquarters on the bridge to Discovery Island (where the Tree of Life is located) to pick up your handbook.
+Then, go around the park to complete activities and collect badges as you explore the park.

 3. LEGOLAND